varianter/variant.no/README.md

-# Sankitty
+# Variant .no/.se

-Sankitty is a Next.js and Sanity-powered project designed to accelerate the development process from prototype to production.
+Variant’s webpages are based off of Sankitty — a Next.js and Sanity-powered project designed to accelerate the development process from prototype to production.
 With minimal configuration and boilerplate, Sankitty allows developers to quickly get started on building user interfaces while maintaining full control over both UI and content.
+This project has been customized to meet the specific needs of Variant’s websites for .no and .se domains.

 ## Key Features